Deck Calculator

 2. Joists: Divide deck length (in inches) by joist spacing and add 1 for the end joist.
 Joists run perpendicular to deck boards.

-3. Support posts: Place 4x4 posts every 6 feet around the perimeter where beams intersect.
+3. Support posts: Place 4x4 or 6x6 posts every 6 feet around the perimeter where beams intersect.

-5. Railing: Measure the perimeter minus the entry side (house side) for total railing length.
+6. Railing: Measure the perimeter minus the house side for total railing length.
+Posts every 6 feet, balusters every 4 inches.

 Joist Spacing Guide